EtaletaiRecords/data-uri/README.md

 ## 🏆 Credits

-This package is developed and maintained by the Vapor team at [Nodes](https://www.nodesagency.com).
+This package is based on data-uri developed and maintained by the Vapor team at [Nodes](https://www.nodesagency.com).
-The package owner for this project is [Tom](https://github.com/tomserowka).
+The package owner for _this_ project is [Etaletai Records](https://github.com/etaletairecords).

 ## 📄 License